What is Aged Egg Whites?

 - container for holding yolks

 - Crack the cold egg into a small non-plastic bowl.
-Separate egg whites, making sure that you leave no traces of egg yolks.
+(Cold eggs are easier to separate than warm eggs.)
+Separate egg whites, making sure to leave no traces of egg yolks.
 Cracking the egg into the extra bowl on the side will ensure that if you make a mistake, your entire portion of egg whites will not be compromised.

 - Place the yolk in the yolk container and then pour the egg whites into the measuring cup.
 Do this for each egg.